Hiking Beech Forest - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 The Beech Forest trail in Cape Cod National Seashore offers one of the most peaceful hiking experiences on the Cape, tucked away from the coastal crowds near Provincetown.
-This 1.5-mile loop trail winds through a rare freshwater wetland ecosystem dominated by mature American beech trees, creating a cool, shaded environment that feels more like inland New England than the typical Cape Cod landscape of scrub oak and pine.
+This short loop winds through a rare freshwater wetland ecosystem dominated by mature American beech trees, creating a cool, shaded environment that feels more like inland New England than the typical Cape Cod landscape of scrub oak and pine.

 Trail Experience and Terrain